threefoldfoundation/www_threefold_io/content/newsroom/mainnet_upgrade_314/index.md

 ---

 Calling ThreeFold Farmers to vote on the Grid Enhancement Proposal to bring TF Grid v3.14 to mainnet.
 The vote ends tomorrow Tuesday June 25 at 10am CEST.
-This release includes improvements and upgrades to Zero OS, TF Chain, Grid-Proxy, Farmerbot, Pulumi, and SDK-Go.
+This release is focused on stability and reliability and includes improvements and upgrades to Zero OS, TF Chain, Grid-Proxy, Farmerbot, Pulumi, and SDK-Go.
 Find the details [here](https://forum.threefold.io/t/gep-tf-grid-mainnet-release-3-14/4372).

 <br/>